simonrob/pyoslog/README.md

 The pyoslog module handles this for you – there is no need to `del` or release these objects.

+## Limitations
+As noted above, while the macOS `os_log` API allows use of a format string with many methods, this name is required to be a C string literal.
+As a result, pyoslog hardcodes all format strings to `"%{public}s"`.

 ## Testing
-The pyoslog module's tests require the [pyobjc OSLog framework wrappers](https://pypi.org/project/pyobjc-framework-OSLog/) in order to verify output and, as a result, can only be run on macOS 10.15 or later.
+The pyoslog module's tests require the [pyobjc OSLog framework wrappers](https://pypi.org/project/pyobjc-framework-OSLog/) and the [storeWithScope initialiser](https://developer.apple.com/documentation/oslog/oslogstore/3548057-storewithscope) in order to verify output so, as a result, can only be run on macOS 12 or later.

 After installing the OSLog wrappers (via `python -m pip install pyobjc-framework-OSLog`), navigate to the [tests](https://github.com/simonrob/pyoslog/tree/main/tests) directory and run:

 ```shell